NazranKhondokar/continuousLearning/project-report/README.md

 #### 2. Task Completion Summary

 - **Bangladesh Team**
-  - **Total Tasks Completed (Done):** 1
+  - **Total Tasks Completed (Done):** 6
   - **Total Tasks Pending (In Progress):** 2
 - **Ukrain Team**
   - **Total Tasks Reviewed:** 3
-  - **Total Tasks Under Review:** 1
+  - **Total Tasks Under Review:** 4

 #### 3. Sprint Progress and Blockers
 - We got only a total of 28H backend tasks this week.
 One backend developer had no task this week for **3 days**, the other for **1 day**.
 The rest of the days they worked on review comments.
+- Finally, we got a backend task at 6 PM.
 - `MBC-74`: Pagination is not mentioned in the task description but was commented on in the pull request.
-- `MBC-19`: We are integrating the RevenueCat API.
-Initially, we received API keys on 27th January 2025, but they didn't work.
-On 28th January 2025, we received updated keys but encountered configuration errors in the dashboard.
-After fixing the errors, we successfully obtained the correct, working API information on 29th January 2025, and the task is still in progress.
+- `MBC-19`: Updated RevenueCat implementation after resolving internal test issues.
+Got the internal test APK today, tested it, and updated the code.
+Now doing thorough testing on iOS and Android to finalize the task.

 #### 4. Jira Task Breakdown